Do you handle your own small business accounting?

 (Revenue – COGS)/ Revenue = Gross Profit Margin

 It is the difference between the actual revenue and the budgeted revenue.
 Basically, it’s the difference between what you expected to profit from a sale and the actual amount that you profited because of a change in unit price.
-To calculate it, use this formula:
+You can use this formula to calculate it:

 (Actual Cost Incurred – Standard Cost) x Actual Quantity = Price Variance

 Accounting software(s) to help you out

 There are many benefits to using accounting software for your small business.
 If you are a small business owner without employees, you can get by a basic online invoicing package like FreshBooks.
 It handles all of your invoicing, expense tracking and produces basic reports to keep track of your business.